Machine learning in manufacturing: an overview

 Predictive maintenance

 In manufacturing, equipment maintenance is a crucial activity, performed by dedicated personnel at regular intervals.
 While somewhat effective, the issue with the manual approach is that equipment can break down unexpectedly, resulting in operation disruption, and considerable revenue loss.
-Implementing machine learning- and IoT-enabled systems, manufacturing organizations can proactively monitor equipment conditions, predict when equipment is about to fail, and take measures to prevent it.
-Installed sensors retrieve data from machinery components and send this data to an ML-based system, which automatically detects performance deviations.
+Implementing machine learning- and Internet of Thing-enabled systems, manufacturing organizations can monitor equipment conditions and take proactive repair measures.
+Installed sensors retrieve data from machinery components and send it to an ML-based analytics system, which automatically detects performance deviations and predicts equipment’s remaining useful life and when it’s going to fail.

 Machine learning across manufacturing sectors